-A marketing strategy for the RTSM will be developed to ensure that it engages broadly with potential providers of technical assistance from the private sector and civil society.
+A marketing and outreach strategy for the RTSM will be developed to ensure that it engages broadly with potential providers of technical assistance from the private sector and civil society.
+The roster of experts will be enhanced to ensure adequate sectoral coverage and sufficient availability of experts that are familiar with the region.